Can I Receive Long Term Disability If I Have Cancer?

 Cancer Treatments and Long Term Disability

-Modern cancer treatments have come a long way, but if your cancer symptoms and treatment plan is preventing you from performing your principal job responsibilities, you could qualify for long term disability benefits.
+Modern cancer treatments have come a long way, but if you have disability insurance coverage your cancer symptoms and treatment are preventing you from performing your principal job responsibilities, you may qualify for long term disability benefits.

 There are standard treatments that are harsh on the body but are highly effective, like chemotherapy and radiation.
 Chemotherapy and radiation are known to cause fatigue, nausea, vomiting, skin irritation, and overall weakness.
 New treatments like gene therapy, bone marrow transplants, proton therapy, radioactive seeds, and laser treatments are helping patients recover quicker with fewer side effects.